opensafely-core/cohort-extractor/DEVELOPERS.md

 export PATH=$PATH:/opt/mssql-tools/bin

 ```
-* Set up virtual env: `make devenv` - Note: if not on linux, you may need to install ctds manually
+* Set up virtual env: `just devenv` - Note: if not on linux, you may need to install ctds manually
 * `py.test tests/`

 Note: if you change the database schema